nickangtc/nickang-blog-gatsby/content/blog/2018-04-21-art-of-living-deliberately/index.md

 Soon, as I exit a period of uncertainty in my life and re-enter stability, I will dedicate a significant portion of my time outside of work to explore the various components of the art of thinking deliberately.

 I'm not expecting this puzzle to be solved quickly though, so it will take consistent work over a couple of months, maybe years, to determine what is, what is not, and what works.
-To make time for this, I may work less on writing technical articles for [Bite Size Programming](https://www.nickang.com/bite-size-programming/).
+To make time for this, I may work less on writing technical articles for Bite Size Programming (link broken, removed).
 But for now, the way I see it, this undertaking will prove to be even more important and helpful.